Cross Compilation and RPC

 This tutorial provides a walk through of cross compilation and RPC features in TVM.

-• Upload and run the kernels remotely via the RPC API.
+• Upload and execute compiled modules remotely via the RPC API

 Gallery generated by Sphinx-Gallery